Our reservation staff are available Monday to Friday between 7.30am and 5.30pm Australian Eastern Standard Time.

 Submitted By: Casimah Khalik

-It’s always an adventure when doing something that is especially different like waking up at 4:30 in the morning to take a local boat for a sunrise floating market.
+It’s always an adventure when doing something that is especially different like waking up at 4:30 in the morning to board a local boat to see a sunrise floating market.
 The air was crisp and peaceful and the only noise we heard was the hum of our Xplorer moving in the dark like a crocodile, barely creating a ripple through the estuary.
-As we got further upriver, we changed to local boats and as the sun rose, we began to see the silhouettes of homes and watercrafts along the banks.
+As we got further upriver, we changed to local boats and as the sun rose, we began to see the silhouettes of homes and water crafts along the banks.
 We were on our way to Banjarmasin’s traditional Floating Market.
-Banjarmasin is known as the Venice of the east, so I was quite excited to experience this.
+Banjarmasin is known as the Venice of the East, so I was quite excited to experience this.

-When we finally reached the market, we were surprised to see practically hundreds of individual one or two person sampans laden with all sorts of produce.
+When we reached the market, we were surprised to see practically hundreds of individual one or two person sampans, flat bottomed boats laden with all sorts of produce.
 Our eyes were dazzled by the riot of colours and the pride of the people was clear in the way they carefully looked after their sampans.
 Both buyers and sellers got about in sampans, and they came to us to show their wares.
-Just think of it and it was there, a vibrant cornucopia of weird and wonderful fruit, which even I have not seen before.
-We bought so many to try – butterfruit, rambutans, langsats, salak, duku, water apples, guava and more.
+Everything imaginable was there; a vibrant cornucopia of weird and wonderful fruit, many which even I had not seen before.
+We bought so many to sample – butterfruit, rambutans, langsats, salak, duku, water apples, guava and more.
 Then there are sampans selling breakfast, from bowls of noodles to special Indonesian peanut pancakes!
 I bought 2 and gave one to one of my fellow expeditioners.
 As we took a bite of the warm crescent-shaped folded pancake, we yelled for the seller to come back (she was leaving on her sampan).
 “Baliiiiiik sini!”
 (Come back!)
 I called in Indonesian!
 It was too yummy to only have one!
-She came back and made us another 5 – yes, she made it onboard her sampan – it took less than a minute for each!
+She came back and made us another 5 – yes, she made it onboard her sampan – and it took less than a minute to prepare each!

 One of the most memorable experiences was our exchange with them.
-They were full of smiles and charm, and there was a certain kind of warmth that exuded the genuineness of it all.
+They were full of smiles and charm, and there was a certain kind of warmth that exuded a sense of genuineness.
 I felt that they were loving it as much as we did and the other guests agreed.
 It was a good time to try out our Bahasa and spend the Rupiah we had brought.
 This experience was a highlight for me, especially when the experience was as authentic as it gets – experiencing a glimpse of local life.